State Resource Guide

 New York residents who do not qualify for Medicaid can purchase private health insurance through NY State of Health.
 The average benchmark (second-lowest cost Silver) plan in New York costs approximately $737/month for a 40-year-old in 2026.

 Premium tax credits (subsidies) are available for households with income between 100% and 400% FPL.
-Here is what a 40-year-old individual in New York might pay after subsidies:
+Here is what a 40-year-old individual in New York might pay for a Silver plan after subsidies, based on the $737/month benchmark:

 How to Apply for NY Medicaid

-1. Start online at NY State of Health — the application automatically screens for NY Medicaid eligibility based on your household income.
+• Online: Apply through NY State of Health — the system automatically checks your NY Medicaid eligibility when you enter your income.

-You will need to provide proof of income (pay stubs, tax returns), proof of New York residency, Social Security numbers for household members, and information about any current health coverage.
+You'll need proof of income (pay stubs or tax returns), proof of New York residency, and Social Security numbers for household members.

 Calculate Your Subsidy in New York